JoKenPo/rss-generator/README.md

     - **url**: The URL of the page to scrape.
 The script will fetch the HTML from this URL.
     - **selector**: A CSS selector used to extract relevant content from the HTML page.
 This selector should match the HTML elements that contain the feed items.
 4. #### GitHub Actions Configuration:
    The `.github/workflows/rss.yml` file is already set up to run the script periodically and push updates to the repository.
-You don’t need to modify this file unless you want to change the schedule or branch.
+You need to add a Personal Access Token (PAT) as a secret in your repository settings:

+    - Go to "Settings" > "Secrets and variables" > "Actions".
+    - Click "New repository secret".
+    - Name the secret GH_TOKEN and paste your PAT.

 ## Running Locally
 To test the script locally, you can run: